greg-osborn/chrome-extension-hackathon/README.md

 - start with the most general-use tags/elements
 - go on to feature to allow user to click on non-standard class/element name to change its color. eventListener

+## Possible Pre-Presentation Additions

+- store the original color set and allow the user to return to it if they press the same key twice
+- background music

 ## Stretch Goals:

 - allow for further user manipulation/customization. explore a pop-up menu for the user to interact with.